ThijnK/discord-bot-template-ts/README.md

 2. Add the paginator you created to the `paginators` array in the [`src/utils/paginators/index.ts`](./src/utils/paginators/index.ts) file
 3. Use the `paginationReply()` function from the utils to create an embed that can be used to navigate through the pages.
 Don't forget to await this function!

+### Help command pagination

 The pagination for the `/help` command uses a separate paginator for each category of commands, which are defined in the [`src/utils/paginators/help.ts`](./src/utils/paginators/help.ts) file.
 The pagination embed for a selected category is created in the [`src/events/interactionCreate/help.ts`](./src/events/interactionCreate/help.ts) file.

+The help command only shows public commands, and hides private commands.
+It also hides `adminOnly` commands from users that are not administrators.

 ### Caching pagination data